openactive/dataset-site-template/README.md

 1. Stringify the input JSON-LD, and place the contents of the string within the `"jsonld"` property at the root of the JSON-LD itself.
    - **This is important as it is used to populate the machine-readable `<script type="application/ld+json">` tag within the generated HTML - view the source of [this page](https://reference-implementation.openactive.io/OpenActive) to see an example.**
-2. If using static hosted files, set the `"stylesheetUrl"` property at the root of the JSON to the relative path of the stylesheet.
+2. If using static hosted files, set the `"staticAssetsPathUrl"` property at the root of the JSON to the URL path of the directory containing the contents of `datasetsite-csp.static.zip`.
 Note this must take place after Step 1 so that this property is not included in the machine-readable JSON-LD.
 3. Use the resulting JSON with the mustache template to render the dataset site.

 ### JavaScript prototype